Michael-F-Bryan/rust-ffi-guide/book/cbindgen.md

 data corruption if function arguments change).

-To actually `#include` the generated header file we need to make a couple adjustments to the `CMakeLists.txt` file to let `cmake` know where our header file is and that the `gui` program depends on it.
+To actually `#include` the generated header file we need to make a couple adjustments to the `CMakeLists.txt` file to let `cmake` know to add the `build/client/` output directory to the include path.

 ```diff